ONE HUNDRED PLUS (Now 200 plus !)

 Most of these are indies, but I’ve also included some of the best of classic music and even some mainstream artists.
 Also note that many are women.
 After all I am a guy and nothing is sexier than woman performing great music.

-Some are only youtube videos, or only myspace pages, or both.
+Some are only youtube videos, or [were found] only on myspace pages, or both.
 So check both.
 Investigate any that appeal to you.
 I think you too will discover great new music.
 MYSPACE (ms), and YOUTUBE (yt).

 Best Classical orchestra: Giovanni Allevi (ms) “Whisper” (ms).